barneyb/johann/README.md

 Johann source code is always plain text, encoded with UTF-8, and uses a `.jn` extension by convention.
 Multibyte characters aren't _forbidden_, but they also don't work.
 There is no locale/language awareness.

 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
-Whitespace is merely a delimiter, not semantic, and braces are used for control flow blocks.
-Type declarations are encouraged, but are currently only required to introduce globals (not locals).
+Whitespace is merely a delimiter, not semantic, and braces are used for control flow blocks, but not scoping (yet).
+Variable declarations require a type specifier.
 They will move to the other side of the identifier (e.g., `int i = ...` will become `let i: int = ...`), and the type may become optional.
 There is no exception handling.

 Functions are defined with the `fn` keyword.
 Use `return` to return a value.
 The entry point for a program is always a function named `main`, which returns an exit code.
+Functions may have up to eight local variables, which are always scoped to the function.

     fn main() {
         return 0;